4.3-magnitude earthquake hits Siliguri, West Bengal | Kolkata News - ExBulletin

 4.3-magnitude earthquake hits Siliguri, West Bengal | Kolkata News

 Siliguri: An earthquake measuring 4.3 on the Richter scale struck 140 km southwest of Siliguri in the early hours of Wednesday.
 According to the National Center of Seismology, the quake occurred at around 5.35 am at a depth of 10 km.
-“Magnitude 4.3 earthquake, occurred on 12-04-2023, 05:35:10 IST, Latitude: 25.98 and Long: 87.26, Depth: 10km, Location: 140km SW of Siliguri, West Bengal,” he said.
-Earlier, the April 9 quake with a magnitude of 5.3 on the Richter scale occurred at a depth of 10 kilometers on Nicobar Island on Sunday, according to the National Center of Seismology (NCS) (with inputs from ANI)
+“Magnitude 4.3 earthquake, occurred on 12-04-2023, 05:35:10 IST, Latitude: 25.98 and Long: 87.26, Depth: 10 km, Location: 140 km southwest of Siliguri, West Bengal,” he said.
+Earlier on April 9, a 5.3-magnitude earthquake occurred at a depth of 10 kilometers on Nicobar Island on Sunday, according to the National Center of Seismology (NCS). (with input from ANI)

 |